ironsheep/P2-vscode-langserv-extension/TASKS-User-win.md

 **NOTE:** We use this move-aside technique for updating the FlexProp compiler.
 When a language compiler is updated more frequently it is not uncommon to one or twice a year experience a breaking change in how the new compiler handles your existing code.
 Assuming the version you are moving aside works well against all your projects, we move it aside and install the new version.
 Should you find that the new version doesn't work well against one of your projects you will still have the prior version so you can build the project with the older version that would fail with the new version. _You can always skip this move-aside step if you don't care about this issue._

-### Installing PNut_TS
+### Installing PNut-TS

-On Windows machines we get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut_TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown, and unpacking the zip file to produce a `pnut_ts` folder containing the new version.
+On Windows machines we get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut-TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown, and unpacking the zip file to produce a `pnut_ts` folder containing the new version.

 **NOTE**: _The PNut\_TS tool-set does not have a standard install location on Windows.
 So we will likely have many locations amongst all of us P2 users.
 You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.
 Alternatively, it should be safe to just follow what I do in these instructions explicitly.
 This has the benefit that more of us will be able to help each other out with tools problems as more of us will be set up the same._

 Next we move this new version into place.

-#### Install PNut_TS
+#### Install PNut-TS

-Architecture specific PNut_TS .zip files available for Windows:
+Architecture specific PNut-TS .zip files available for Windows:

 | Archive Name | Operating System | Architecture | Unpack Leaves
 | --- | --- | --- | --- |
 | win-arm64.zip| Windows | Arm 64 bit | pnut_ts/
 | win-x64.zip| Windows | Intel x86-64 bit | pnut_ts/

-Get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut_TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.
+Get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut-TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.

 We are making a new program install location in these steps.
 We are going to use the same root directory as FlexProp but we have a new vendor.
 So, Create a new program files directory called `C:\Programs\IronSheepProductions\` and unpack the .zip file into that directory.
 Depnding upon which command you use to do this you may have created a folder named after the .zip file.
 If this happens then inside that folder is the pnut\_ts folder.
 Just move it out of the .zip-named folder into this folder.
 Then remove the now empty .zip-named folder.
 In the end you should have a `C:\Programs\IronSheepProductions\pnut_ts\` folder with a pnut_ts.exe file within it along with other documentation.

 Finish up by adding `C:\Programs\IronSheepProductions\pnut_ts` to PATH as described in [add a new PATH element](#os-windows).

-#### Update PNut_TS
+#### Update PNut-TS

 Like we do on the other platforms here's the suggested update strategy:

-- Download and zip the latest version from [PNut_TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.
+- Download and zip the latest version from [PNut-TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.
-- Remove any `C:\Programs\IronSheepProductions\pnut_ts-prior` (the prior version of PNut_TS)
+- Remove any `C:\Programs\IronSheepProductions\pnut_ts-prior` (the prior version of PNut-TS)
 - Rename your existing `C:\Programs\IronSheepProductions\pnut_ts` folder to `C:\Programs\IronSheepProductions\pnut_ts-prior`
 - Create a new empty directory `C:\Programs\IronSheepProductions\pnut_ts`
 - Unpack the latest downloaded .zip into the newly re-created `C:\Programs\IronSheepProductions\pnut_ts` folder

-**NOTE:** We use this move-aside technique for updating the PNut_TS compiler.
+**NOTE:** We use this move-aside technique for updating the PNut-TS compiler.
 When a language compiler is updated more frequently it is not uncommon to one or twice a year experience a breaking change in how the new compiler handles your existing code.
 Assuming the version you are moving aside works well against all your projects, we move it aside and install the new version.
 Should you find that the new version doesn't work well against one of your projects you will still have the prior version so you can build the project with the older version that would fail with the new version. _You can always skip this move-aside step if you don't care about this issue._

 ### Installing PNut